Article from Bean's Trees and Shrubs Hardy in the British Isles

 A genus of dwarf or medium-sized bamboos, spreading by vigorous much-branched rootstocks, natives of Japan, Korea, Sakhalin and the Kuriles.
 Stems (culms) cylindrical, hollow, with persistent sheaths.
 Branches solitary at each node.
 Leaves relatively large, with numerous secondary veins and conspicuous cross-veins (not in fact very conspicuous to the naked eye, but easily seen under low magnification if the leaf is held up to the light).
 Inflorescence a panicle; flowers with three to six stamens.

-The three species treated here are easily distinguished from Arundinaria, certainly from its dwarfer species, by the much broader leaves, rarely less than 11⁄2 in. wide.
-For dwarf bamboos included in Sasa by E. G. Camus, but not belonging to Sasa as now understood, see Arundinaria chrysantha, A. disticha, A. humilis, A. pumila, A. variegata, A. viridistriata.
+The three species treated here are easily distinguished from the species formerly included in Arundinaria (see the genus entry), certainly from its dwarfer species, by the much broader leaves, rarely less than 11⁄2 in. wide.
+For dwarf bamboos included in Sasa by E. G. Camus, but not belonging to Sasa as now understood, see Pleioblastus argenteostriatus, P. distichus, P. variegatus, P. viridistriatus and Pseudosasa humilis.

-Arundinaria japonica, included in Sasa by some authorities, has broad leaves, but is far taller than any of the species treated here and does not run at the root.
+Pseudosasa japonica, also formerly included in Sasa, has broad leaves, but is far taller than any of the species treated here and does not run at the root.